tusharviradiya/Blockchain/README.md

 - **No central authority** : No single entity controls the platform, promoting decentralization and censorship resistance.

 # Uniswap

 - Uniswap is a decentralized exchange (DEX) built on the Ethereum blockchain.
 - allowing users to swap cryptocurrencies directly with each other without relying on a central intermediary.
 - This makes it a key player in the DeFi (Decentralized Finance) ecosystem, empowering users with more control over their digital assets.

 #### Key Features

 1. Automated Market Maker (AMM)
 1. Community-driven
 1. Community-driven
 1. Open Source

 - Overall, Uniswap is a pioneering DEX offering a unique and powerful way to trade cryptocurrencies.
 While it comes with challenges, its decentralized nature, diverse functionality, and community governance make it a compelling option for many users.
 However, it's crucial to understand its features, limitations, and potential risks before engaging with the platform.

+# AMM

+- An Automated Market Maker (AMM) is a decentralized mechanism used in decentralized exchanges (DEXs) to facilitate peer-to-peer trading of cryptocurrencies and other digital assets.

+- Unlike traditional order books where buyers and sellers directly list their bids and asks, AMMs utilize smart contracts and liquidity pools to automate the trading process.

+#### Popular AMMs
+1. Uniswap
+1. SushiSwap
+1. Curve Finance
+1. PancakeSwap

+- AMMs represent a significant innovation in the DeFi space, enabling decentralized and efficient trading of digital assets.
+However, it's important to understand their nuances and potential risks before engaging with them.